LionCityGaming/poster-search/README.md

 ## Configuration

-The script now uses a simplified configuration system:
+The script now uses an enhanced configuration system with support for both advanced and basic terminal colors:
 ```bash
 # Search paths - Add or modify paths as needed
 declare -a SEARCH_PATHS=(